How-To Guide / Landscaping Invoicing

 Three billing mistakes landscapers make when they scale to 30+ clients.

 1. Still using the same system from year one.
 What worked for 5 clients doesn't work for 40.
-If you're still manually creating invoices from a QuickBooks template and emailing them individually, you're spending 3–4 hours a month on a task that should take zero hours.
+If you're still manually creating invoices from a QuickBooks template and emailing them individually, you're spending 3 to 4 hours a month on a task that should take zero hours.
 The tool that got you here isn't the tool that takes you to 60 or 80 clients.
 Recurring automation is the leap.

 2. Not separating maintenance billing from project billing.
 These are two completely different workflows and they need different triggers.
 Maintenance = automatic monthly on a schedule.
 Projects = triggered by job completion with a deposit upfront.
 Mixing them into one manual process is why things fall through the cracks.
 Set up both systems separately and they both run automatically.